modernweb-dev/web/docs/docs/dev-server/plugins/writing-plugins.md

           }),
         );

-        // boot up the other server, because it is awaited the dev server will also wait for it await startOtherServer({ port: 9001 });
+        // boot up the other server because it is awaited the dev server will also wait for it await startOtherServer({ port: 9001 });
       },
     },